-The interocular distance is not significantly widened.
-The nasal root is flat and the nasal angle is obtuse.
+The interocular distance is slightly widened.
+The nasal root is not prominent and the nasal angle is obtuse.
 The zygomatic bones retreat posteriorly from the plane of the face.
 The nasal aperture is broad superiorly and inferiorly.
-The anterior nasal spine is short, and the inferior margin of the nasal aperture is smooth on the left and somewhat sharp on the right, with the suggestion of a bilateral nasal gutter (right greater than left); there is no nasal sill.
-The maxillary dental arcade is somewhat rounded.
-There is mild to moderate alveolar prognathism.
-The maxillary incisors are shovel-like.
+The anterior nasal spine is somewhat prominent, and the inferior margin of the nasal aperture has a sharp (nasal) sill, and a very slight suggestion of a right gutter.
+The maxillary dental arcade has a rectangular shape.
+There is moderate alveolar prognathism.
+The maxillary incisors are blade-like, but there is the slightest suggestion of shoveling of the 1.2 [#7], 2.1 [#9], and 2.2 [#10] teeth.
 There is no edge-on-edge incisal bite.
 There is a slight post-bregmatic depression.
-The calvarial sutures are complex.
+The calvarial sutures are predominantly simple.

-The totality of features is most in keeping with those of an Asian individual.
+The totality of features is most in keeping with those of a Black individual.